Jamling/eclipse-explorer/README.md

 ## Requirement ##
   * JDT plugin
   * JDK/JRE 1.5 or higher
-  * Eclipse 3.5 or higher(recommend)

-  *Note:Eclipse 3.4 lower(Un-tested)*
-  This plugin are developed in eclipse3.5 + jdk1.5, test under

-  * window 32bit+eclipse3.5+jdk1.5
-  * linux64bits+eclipse3.6+jdk1.6

 *Note: This plugin requires Java Developement Tool(JDT) plugin.
 So, this plugin can't be installed in non-Java developement eclipse version.*

 ## Install ##